Nicky Sualua

-Nicky Sualua (born April 16, 1975) is a former American football fullback in the National Football League for the Dallas Cowboys.
-He played college football at Ohio State University.
+Nicky Sualua (born April 16, 1975) is an American former professional football fullback for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was selected by the Cowboys in the fourth round of the 1997 NFL draft.

-Early years
+Early life

-Sualua didn't start playing football until his freshman year at Santiago High School, where he was a guard and defensive tackle.
+Sualua began playing football in his freshman year at Santiago High School, where he was a guard and defensive tackle.
 The next year, he transferred to Mater Dei High School, where he played as a fullback and defensive end.
-As a sophomore, he helped his team compile a 13-1 record and win the state title.
+As a sophomore, he helped his team compile a 13–1 record and win the state title.

-As a senior, he had 85 carries for 562 yards (6.6 avg.) and 9 touchdowns, despite missing five games with a high ankle sprain he suffered in the opening game.
-He was voted the MVP of the South Coast League and scored 6 touchdowns in the opening round of the playoffs.
+As a senior, he had 85 carries for 562 yards (6.6 avg.) and nine touchdowns, despite missing five games with a high ankle sprain he suffered in the opening game.
+He was voted the MVP of the South Coast League and scored six touchdowns in the opening round of the playoffs.
 He also lettered in wrestling and weightlifting, winning the state title in 1991.

 College career

 Sualua accepted a football scholarship from Ohio State University.
-After being redshirted as a freshman, he started the last 8 games of his sophomore year at fullback, blocking for Eddie George.
-He tallied 18 carries for 106 yards and 7 receptions for 70 yards.
-He posted career-highs with 6 carries for 44 yards against the University of Alabama in the Citrus Bowl.
+After being redshirted as a freshman, he started the last eight games of his sophomore year at fullback, blocking for Eddie George.
+He tallied 18 carries for 106 yards and seven receptions for 70 yards.
+He posted career-highs with six carries for 44 yards against the University of Alabama in the Citrus Bowl.

 He started the final 10 games of his junior season, blocking for George on his way to winning the Heisman Trophy in 1995.
-He registered 18 carries for 106 rushing yards (5.9 avg.), 17 receptions for 129 yards and 2 touchdowns.
+He registered 18 carries for 106 rushing yards (5.9 avg.), 17 receptions for 129 yards and two touchdowns.
 He had career-highs with 5 receptions for 57 yards against the University of Michigan.

-He declared as an early entrant to the NFL Draft, after being ruled academically ineligible to play in his senior season (1996).
+He declared as an early entrant to the NFL draft, after being ruled academically ineligible to play in his senior season (1996).